It's no secret that Canada can be a cold country, and there's no better place to enjoy the icy adventures than in Banff and Lake Louise.

 Also located at Johnston Canyon is ice climbing – Yamnuska Mountain Adventures offers introductory ice climbing courses for beginners that allows visitors to explore frozen waterfalls and climb to the top.

 Perhaps one of the most Canadian things to do in winter is to go ice fishing – Banff Fishing Unlimited and Hawgwild Fishing will give you an unforgettable day of on the lake complete with classic stories and fried fish that you caught that day.

 Glacier Adventure by Pursuit

 From May until October, climb aboard a Pursuit snowcoach as your driver takes you onto the Athabasca Glacier at the Columbia Icefield.
 This is one of only two triple continental divides in the world, meaning water flows to all three oceans in Canada from this icefield.
 The Glacier Adventure allows you to walk on a real glacier safely and even sip some glacier-fresh water.

 Bonus: Ice Magic Festival

 Lake Louise is home to one of three ice carving competitions in Canada that see carvers come from all over the world for a chance at cash prizes and their names on a trophy.
 This event is held annually in Lake Louise and shaped around a new theme every year.
-For 2017, visitors enjoyed a ‘truly Canadian' theme as carvers sculpted their ice blocks into creations that represent Canada.
-The 2018 Ice Magic Festival will be held January 18-28 with ticketed times during peak periods.
+The 2019 Ice Magic Festival will be held January 17-27 with ticketed times during peak periods.